Baby head measurement is tricky

+Baby head measurement is one of 3 key measurements when it comes to monitoring baby and child growth.
 The distance around a person’s head is known as their head circumference.
-When it comes to monitoring baby and child growth, head circumference is one of 3 key measurements.
-Height and weight are the other two.
 Head circumference in infancy is particular important because it is related to the growth of the brain.

-You might think it would be easy to measure circumference.
-It’s not.
+It’s not easy to measure head circumference.
 Imagine measuring the distance around a volleyball with a tape or string.
 You’ll get it right if you can do so at the equator of the ball.
 If your string slides up or down, your reading will be too low.

 A person’s head is more difficult to measure than a ball because a head is lumpy and far from spherical.
 Exactly where should you put the tape or string?
 Measuring a baby can be even harder because they are apt to move and push the string away.
 Never fear, here’s how to do it.